Xilinx/Vitis_Libraries/motor_control/docs/src/index.rst

 Vitis Motor Control Library
 =============================

 Motor Control Library is an open-sourced library written in C/C++ for accelerating developments of motor control applications.
-It has covered 4 algorithm-level L1 APIs including FOC, SVPWM__DUTY, PWM_GEN and QEI.
-These four APIs have AXI configuration interfaces and high integration level, that can be directly integrated into the system.
-The 4 algorithm-level algorithms APIs implemented by Vitis Motor Control Library include:
+It covers four algorithm-level L1 APIs including FOC, SVPWM_DUTY, PWM_GEN and QEI.
+Operator-level APIs, such as Clarke transform and its inverse transform, Park transform and its inverse transform, and PID are also implemented.
+The use of ap_fixed data types makes the code easy to understand and further develop.
+A virtual motor model is provided for doing the verifications for 8 modes of FOC solely in the AMD Vitis |trade| environment.
+For the 2026.1 release, the non-FP32 HLS source implementation is restored to the 2024.1 source-based implementation, while the FP32 model and precision-test infrastructure remains available for verification and future development.
+The following is a short description of the 4 algorithm-level APIs:

-- FOC: the API is for sensor based field-orientated control (FOC).
-From 2024.2 release, the L1/test/IP_FOC functionally becomes a register container module which can be composed by the 12 new-added fine-grained function-level APIs.
+- FOC: The API is for sensor based field-orientated control (FOC).
+The eight control modes it supports cover basic speed and torque control modes, as well as field-weakening control.
-- SVPWM_DUTY: the API is the front-end for Space Vector Pulse Width Modulation (SVPWM) to calculate ratios.
 Besides signal ports, AXI-Lite interface is provided for system control and monitor.
-- PWM_GEN: the API is the back-end for Space Vector Pulse Width Modulation (SVPWM) to generate output signals based on ratios.
+- SVPWM_DUTY: The API is the front-end for Space Vector Pulse Width Modulation (SVPWM) to calculate ratios.
 Besides signal ports, AXI-Lite interface is provided for system control and monitor.
-- QEI: the API is for quadrature encoder interface(QEI).
+- PWM_GEN: The API is the back-end for Space Vector Pulse Width Modulation (SVPWM) to generate output signals based on ratios.
 Besides signal ports, AXI-Lite interface is provided for system control and monitor.

-Besides the four algorithm-level L1 APIs, from 24.1 release 12 new fine-grained function-level APIs are provided for supporting troditional IP integeration flow.
-These APIs are based on integer types and can simplify computational logic in suitable scenarios.The 12 new fine-grained function-level APIs include 1) angle_generation, 2) Clarke_Direct, 3) Clarke_Inverse, 4) demuxer_pi, 5) ps_iir_filter, 6) muxer_pi, 7) Park_Direct, 8) Park_Inverse, 9) PI_Control, 10) PI_Control_stream, 11) SVPWM and 12) voltage_modulation.
+- QEI: The API is for quadrature encoder interface(QEI).
+Besides signal ports, AXI-Lite interface is provided for system control and monitor.

 .. toctree::